spk/validate-website/README.md

 ## Description

-Web crawler for checking the validity of your documents
+The Website is used as a Web Crawler for checking the validity of all your documents provided to it.

 ![validate website](https://raw.github.com/spk/validate-website/master/validate-website.png)